Zagreb, 18-19 May 2017

 Europe House, August Cesarec Street 4, Zagreb

-The international conference ‘Perspectives of national cultural policy development in the EU context: critical dialogues’ will be taking place in Zagreb on 18-19 May 2017.
+The international conference ‘Perspectives of national cultural policies development in the EU context: critical dialogues’ will be taking place in Zagreb on 18-19 May 2017.
 The conference is organised within the framework of activities of the Jean Monnet project ‘EU Competences and National Cultural Policies: Critical Dialogues’ and it intends to contribute to enhancing the knowledge about the relevant cultural policy processes at the European Union level.
 By bringing together researchers, cultural professionals and policy-makers it will foster the dialogue between different cultural-policy stakeholders, putting into the spotlight the issue of the need for sustainability of culture, as well as the fact that there is no sustainable development without culture.

 The world in which we live is changing rapidly and in it, local and global levels are not any longer easily separated.
 In the 21st century, cultural policies have to deal with a (post)globalisation context that is marked by cultural, social and economic transformations; issues of rapid technological change and digital shift; social and financial instability that has not lead only to economic crisis, but also crisis of democracy, and has resulted in global socio-cultural inequality and massive migrations.
 All this has an impact on the conditions under which cultural sector operates today.
 Old funding systems are changing and available public budgets are decreasing; welfare policies seem to be under threat; cultural institutions are struggling to find sustainable development models and preserve their relevance for citizens’/users’/audience’s needs and interests; the success of their work is being scrutinized; the space for establishment of new types of cultural institutions is shrinking, etc. There is an urgent need for new concepts in cultural leadership that would be capable of addressing the described challenges, could imagine the different future, and lead the path towards new cultural policies for emancipatory and sustainable cultures.